material-motion/material-motion/primitives.md

 Physical simulations can be associated with individual states of a State Machine.

 > For example, a photo element might have two states: collapsed and expanded.
-Each state has an associated spring attachment.
-These springs change the dimensions and position of the photo.
-Changing the state to expanded would cause the expanded state springs to be attached to the view.
+A spring could be used to transition between them by changing the dimensions and position of the photo to match the correct state.

 #### Timelines and transitions